 CoC in the BoS allocation are those that have no ESG entitlement jurisdictions within their CoC SA.
 Within this allocation pool, CoC may select providers to receive a portion of funds available under the formula allocation noncompetitively for RR.
 HCD will administer these contracts with providers.
 In recommending providers for these funds, the CoC shall follow a process that meets the requirements of ESG Regulation Section 8404(a) (2).
-The current limits on the percentage of funds and number of contracts that can be accessed noncompetitively for RR are set forth on the following pages under the heading "Minimum and maximum percentage of an ESG allocation that can be accessed noncompetitively for RRare set forth on the following recentage of an ESG allocation that can be accessed noncompetitively for Rare set forth on the following recentage of an ESG allocation that can be accessed noncompetitively for Rare set forth on the following recentage of the set of the set forth on the following recentage of the set of the set of the set forth on the following recentage of the set of the s
+The current limits on the percentage of funds and number of contracts that can be accessed noncompetitively for RR are set forth on the following pages under the heading "Minimum and maximum percentage of an ESG allocation that can be accessed noncompetitively for Rapid Re-housing".